matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

 An attacker who gains access to a user's account can create a new backup version using a key that they control.
-For this reason, clients SHOULD confirm with users before sending keys to a new backup version.
+For this reason, clients SHOULD confirm with users before sending keys to a new backup version or verify that it was created by a trusted device by checking the signature.

 Other Issues
 ------------